eggheads/eggdrop/doc/sphinx_source/coreDocs/channels.rst

        flood-chan 15:60
          Set here how many channel messages in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables text flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables text flood protection for the channel, where X is an integer >= 0.

        flood-deop 3:10
          Set here how many deops in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables deop flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables deop flood protection for the channel, where X is an integer >= 0.

        flood-kick 3:10
          Set here how many kicks in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables kick flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables kick flood protection for the channel, where X is an integer >= 0.

        flood-join 5:60
          Set here how many joins in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables join flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables join flood protection for the channel, where X is an integer >= 0.

        flood-ctcp 3:60
          Set here how many channel ctcps in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables ctcp flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables ctcp flood protection for the channel, where X is an integer >= 0.

        flood-nick 5:60
          Set here how many nick changes in how many seconds from one host constitutes a flood.
-Setting this to 0 or 0:0 disables nick flood protection for the channel.
+Setting this to 0, 0:X or X:0 disables nick flood protection for the channel, where X is an integer >= 0.

     channel set <chan> +/-<setting>